There once was a marketer that churned out copy all day. Despite all their hard work, the business struggled to convert readers into clients.

 Successful B2B storytelling has many nuances.
 Here’s how to avoid some common pitfalls that could reduce the effectiveness of your narrative and undermine your credibility.

-• Making your story to complicated: Don’t fall into the trap of using jargon and adding complexity since they can make your story less accessible.
+• Making your story too complicated: Don’t fall into the trap of using jargon and adding complexity since they can make your story less accessible.
 Remember, your goal is to build trust and connection with your audience, and simplicity and authenticity always win.

 • Making your story unbelievable: Don’t embellish your narrative so much that it becomes unrealistic and unrelatable.
 A protagonist who’s “just like the audience” (instead of being portrayed as a superhuman) can help create more meaningful connections with the readers.

-• Being too sappy: Overly-sentimental content can feel fake, turn off your audience, and even impact your credibility.
+• Being too sappy: Overly sentimental content can feel fake, turn off your audience, and even impact your credibility.
 Strike a balance between emotion and logic by supporting your narrative with facts and statistics.

 • Coming off impersonal: Don’t hide behind the corporate veil — human emotions spark imagination and inspire action.
 Emphasize the human angle in your stories by helping the audience connect with the protagonist and inviting them to embark on the journey of transformation together.